ltcRandomwalk/NESA/README.md

 After that, you should modify `~/.bashrc` to set the environment variable `GRAPHCODEBERT_DIR` to `/home/user/graphcodebert-base`, and run `source ~/.bashrc`.

+## Step by Step Instructions

+All scripts are stored in `~/NESA/scripts`.
+The benchmarks we used in our experiment are stored in `~/NESA/benchmarks`.
+The original results of our experiment are stored in `~/NESA/original_results`.
+All reproduced results will be stored in `~/NESA/reproduced_results`.
+The contents of `~/NESA/original_results` can be reproduced in `~/NESA/reproduced_results`.

+Since some of the compilations in libDAI (used for Bayesian inference in Bingo) are hardware-dependent, its behavior may not be the same as that in our experiments.
+This can lead to minor differences in the reproduced results.

-For large benchmarks, it can take significant memory usage and time cost to run the experiments.
+Note that, for large benchmarks, it can take significant memory usage and time cost to run the experiments.
 Some results of the baseline approach can take up to one week to reproduce.
-This mainly contains the baseline approach Bingo run in Section 7.2.3 (RQ3).
+This mainly contains the baseline approach Bingo evaluated in Section 7.2.3 (RQ3).
 **For this approach, it is possible to use incomplete results to reproduce the figures, which does not affect the main claim in our paper.**
-We will provide detailed guide in Step by Step Instructions.
+We will provide detailed guide in the corresponding section.

 We list the small benchmarks below for each analysis.
 We suggest running experiments only on those small benchmarks if there is a time or resource constraint.
-We also list the time cost for each part of our experiments on our machine to help reviewers schedule their time to run all the experiments.
-For different benchmarks, the experiments can run in parallel.

 **Small benchmarks**: For pointer analysis, `moldyn` and `montecarlo` are small benchmarks.
 For taint analysis, all the benchmarks are small benchmarks.
 For the experiment with dynamic feedback, `libtasn1-4.3` and `patch-2.7.1` are small benchmarks.
 These benchmarks have low memory usage and short running time, most of which can be finished within one hour.

+We also list the time cost for each part of our experiments on our machine to help reviewers schedule their time to run all the experiments.
+For different benchmarks, the experiments can run in parallel.
+**For a certain benchmark, please run the experiments by the order of research questions.**

 ### Running Time for Each Benchmark